janthomas89/jtstream/README.md

-jtstream (MIT)
+jtstream
 ========

-HTTP streaming library in facebooks BigPipe fashion.
+JTStream is a MIT licensed HTTP streaming library inspired by facebooks BigPipe approach.

 Visit http://janthomas89.github.io/jtstream for more details.